 When buying wine, you probably have a plan as to how long you’d like to keep it for, I’d suggest that you put a sticker with the year that you plan to drink the wine in, on the top of the bottle.

 If your wine is an investment, do ensure that you cellar it at the appropriate temperature, about 18 degrees.
+A small wine fridge for the more expensive in the collection is a good idea.

 The most important thing to remember is, ageing wine is a hobby, so don’t get too caught up in the technicalities, just enjoy!